socialatm/feed-generator/README.md

 ## Running the Server

-Install dependencies with `yarn` and then run the server with `yarn start`.
+Install dependencies with `npm install` and then run the server with `npm start`.
 This will start the server on port 3000, or what's defined in `.env`.
 You can then watch the firehose output in the console and access the output of the default custom ALF feed at [http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf](http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf).

 ## Some Details